FOGProject/fog-docs/docs/installation/install_fog_client.md

     You may get a 'Windows protected your PC' popup.
 In that case you have to convince windows that this installer is safe to run.
 Click on 'More info' and 'Run anyway'.

--   At the Welcome screen, click on \'Next\'
+-   At the Welcome screen, click on 'Next'
--   Accept the terms in the License Agreement (it\'s the GPL license, so why not) and click on \'Next\'
+-   Accept the terms in the License Agreement (it's the GPL license, so why not) and click on 'Next'

 -   Fill in required fields:
     -   Server Address: type in the hostname or IP address of the FOG Server.
     -   Web Root: leave this to /fog
     -   Leave the other options as they are
-    -   Click \'Next\'
+    -   Click 'Next'
-    -   Leave the destination folder as it is and click \'Next\'
+    -   Leave the destination folder as it is and click 'Next'
--   Click on \'Install\' and say \'Yes\' at the UAC prompt.
+-   Click on 'Install' and say 'Yes' at the UAC prompt.
--   Once the wizard has been installed, click on \'Finish\'.
+-   Once the wizard has been installed, click on 'Finish'.

 Now the FOG client has been installed.
 In the Task bar there should be a new icon: